hiralj/A-Perfect-Holiday/README.md

 # A-Perfect-Holiday

-- This is a Web Application targetting users that wish to go on a holiday, but don't really know where.
+- This is a web application targetting users that wish to go on a holiday, but don't really know where.
-- Application takes user preferences such as Adventure, Leisure, Spiritual, etc
+- Application takes user preferences such as adventure, leisure, spiritual, etc
 - Takes partner preferences such as wishing to travel along, with family or with friends.
-- Suggests holiday destinations best suited to user's preferences using data analytics.
+- Data analytics is used to suggest holiday destinations best suited to user's preferences.
-- Uses Google Places API (Places, Place Details, Place Photo) to describe more about a destination.
+- Google Places API (Places, Place Details, Place Photo) is used to describe more about a destination.
 - It is developed in a team of 2, under the guidance of Prof. Bruce Chhay.